RobinWaves/Leaflet-Challenge/README.md

 ![BasicMap](Leaflet-Step-1/images/Basic.png)

 The first task is visualizing an earthquake data set.
 Find the dataset here: [USGS GeoJSON Past 7 Days](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson).
-Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.

-   * Your data markers should reflect the magnitude of the earthquake by their size and and depth of the earth quake by color.
-Earthquakes with higher magnitudes should appear larger and earthquakes with greater depth should appear darker in color.
+A map was created using Leaflet that plots all of the earthquakes in the previously mentioned data set based on their longitude and latitude.
+Data markers reflect the magnitude of the earthquake by their size and the depth of the earthquake by color.
+Earthquakes with higher magnitudes have a larger radius and earthquakes with greater depths are a darker color.
+Popups when clicked provide additional information such as place, date, time, magnitude, and depth.
+A legend is also provided showing the depth/color relations.

-   * **HINT** the depth of the earth can be found as the third coordinate for each earthquake.

-   * Include popups that provide additional information about the earthquake when a marker is clicked.

-   * Create a legend that will provide context for your map data.

-   * Your visualization should look something like the map above.

 * Leaflet-Step-1
    * images - images for readme, html and basic screenshot